tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 To define the space system hierarchy, the convention is that all the sheets that do not have a prefix contain data for the main space system whose name is defined in the General sheet.
 To define data in subsystems, a syntax like  *SYSTEM1|SYSTEM2|Containers" can be used.
 This definition will create a SYSTEM1 as part of the main space system and a child SYSTEM2 of SYSTEM1.
 Then the containers will be loaded in SYSTEM2.

-The spreadhseet loader scans and creates the subsystem hierarchy and then it loads the data inside the systems traversing the hierarchy in a depht-first order.
+The spreadsheet loader scans and creates the subsystem hierarchy and then it loads the data inside the systems traversing the hierarchy in a depht-first order.

 ### Conventions